 The value of sun protection can not be overstated.
 It is crucial to protect our skin from the sun’s harsh UV rays to prevent premature aging and potentially deadly skin cancer.

-One of, if not the most popular ways of achieving sun protection is through the use of sunscreen.
-Although sunscreen provides great protection and should never be fully neglected, it also may have the potential to cause more harm than it prevents if used in excess.
+One of, if not the most popular ways of achieving sun protection, is through the use of sunscreen.
+Although sunscreen provides great protection and should never be fully neglected, many contain chemicals that can damage the environment, like our oceans and coral reef systems.

-Numerous studies have linked harmful chemicals found in many sunscreens to environmental degradation.
-New findings now also suggest that these same chemicals can pose major health concerns.
-For these reasons, it is best to limit our use of sunscreen and cover up with UV protective clothing as much as possible.
+New findings now also suggest that these same chemicals can also pose major health concerns for us.
+For these reasons, it is best to limit our use of these types of sunscreen or find a sunscreen that doesn't contain harmful ingredients and and cover-up with UV protective swimwear clothing as much as possible.

 The chemicals in sunscreen have also been shown to decrease the fertility and reproduction rates of fish and other marine creatures such as mussels and sea urchins.
 These chemicals may also accumulate in the tissues of larger marine animals and be past on to their offspring.